gitdev-a/sample-nodejs-ecs/readme.md

 ## Security

-The code does not use SSL or authentication or DNS.
-But it is strictly advised to use them.
+The code does not use SSL, authentication, or DNS.
+However, it is strictly advised to use them.

 ## Architecture

 ![Architecture Diagram](./images/High-level-architecture-diagram.png)